 - Two reference letters, from persons other than family members documenting the applicant’s integrity, interpersonal skills, and potential as a future physician

-- A letter, on school letterhead, from the applicant’s medical school verifying that he/she is enrolled full time as a second, third or fourth year medical student at that institution
+- A letter, on school letterhead, from the applicant’s medical school verifying that he/she is enrolled full time as a second, third or fourth-year medical student at that institution

-- A typed one-page essay specifically describing:
+- A typed one-page essay explicitly describing:

 - Why the applicant has an interest in gastric cancer

 - What contributions he/she expects to make to the healthcare profession